 The Swedes have introduced the Allemansrätt (Everyman’s Right), to make it possible to camp free in virtually all of Lapland, but this right comes with duties too.
 It only works when.you clean up your mess.
 Be carefull with open fire and take with you what you brought into nature.
 Do not leave any garbage at all!

 There are STF cabins and campsites at Abiskojaure, Alesjaure, Tjäktja, Sälka and Singi and a Turiststation at Abisko Ost, a fjällstatiin at the Kebnekaise and a campsite at Nikkaluokta.

 More info on reserving a hut: Swedish Tourist Association

 The diagram below shows in reverse order the course of altitude during the traveled trek.
 The highest point of the trip was the 1100m high Tjäktja pass.
 During the trip the Wandelgek was provided with a backpack with about 19 to 20 kilos of ballast.

-Prior to the walking tour of the Kungsleden, “De Wandelgek” supplied provisions in Abisko and the nearby environment explored from Abisko and the Turiststation.
-Nearby was also a beautiful, 20 meter deep gorge (the Abisko canyon) worn out by the Abisko River, which then flows into Lake Törnetrask.
+Prior to the walking tour of the Kungsleden, “De Wandelgek” gathered provisions in Abisko and at the Turiststation.
+Nearby was also a beautiful, 20 meter deep gorge (the Abisko canyon) worn out by the Abisko River, which then flows into Lake Torneträsk.